Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Background

 \subsection{Convex body valued functions}

 Here we consider functions taking values in the collection of closed bounded symmetric convex sets of $\complex^d.$ Take into account that by symmetric here we mean \emph{complex symmetric}.
 That is, a set $A \subseteq \complex^d$ is complex symmetric (or just symmetric in this article) if for every $u \in A$ and every $\lambda \in \complex$ with $|\lambda| = 1$ it is also the case that $\lambda u \in A.$ Of course, if the set $A$ is convex in addition to symmetric, it will also be the case that, for every $u \in A$ and every $\lambda \in \complex$ with $|\lambda| \leq 1,$ also $\lambda u \in A.$ In other words, the ``symmetric convex sets'' as we have defined them are precisely the balanced convex sets.
 We will denote the set of closed subsets of $\complex^d$ by $\cK(\complex^d),$ or just $\cK$ when the dimension of the ambient space is clear by the context.
-In addition, we define a \emph{convex body} to be a closed bounded convex and symmetric subset of $\complex^d.$ We will use the symbol $\convex(\complex^d)$ to denote the set of convex bodies on $\complex^d$ and, whenever the dimension of the ambient space is unambiguous, simply by $\convex.$ We focus now on functions $F\colon \reals^n \rightarrow \convex(\complex^d)$ and we gather the definitions and basic properties that we will need for our results.
-Some of these definitions can be found in more general forms in the texts that we cite, we will restrict though to the cases that are of interest to us to avoid an excess of concepts.
+In addition, we define a \emph{convex body} to be a closed bounded convex and symmetric subset of $\complex^d.$ We will use the symbol $\convex(\complex^d)$ to denote the set of convex bodies on $\complex^d$ and, whenever the dimension of the ambient space is unambiguous, simply by $\convex.$ Recall that if $K \in \convex(\complex^d)$ has nonempty interior, then there exists a unique ellipsoid $E \subseteq K$ with maximal volume.
+This ellipsoid is called the \emph{John ellipsoid} and it satisfies

+We focus now on functions $F\colon \reals^n \rightarrow \convex(\complex^d)$ and we gather the definitions and basic properties that we will need for our results.
+Some of these definitions can be found in more general forms in the texts that we cite; we will restrict though to the cases that are of interest to us to avoid an excess of concepts.
 For an introduction to such functions, their properties and how to define their integrals see~\cite{Cruz_Uribe_Bownik_Extrapolation, Cruz_Uribe_Extrapolation} and for a detailed exposition see~\cite{Aubin_2009}.